There are two ways to gain actionable insights based on payment data:

-For each payment we return various identifiers that let you recognize the card a shopper used, know where the shopper is from, and much more.
+For each payment we return identifiers that let you recognize the card a shopper used, know where the shopper is from, and much more.
 By analyzing this data in combination with purchase data and data from other sales channels, you can gain all sorts of insights.

 Below are card and shopper identifiers that you can use to gain insights into your shoppers:

-- Card alias: A value that uniquely represents the shopper's card number (PAN), for example
+- Card alias: a value that uniquely represents the shopper's card number (PAN), for example

 A37317672402294.
 With this, you can recognize the card that a shopper is using and identify if they are returning customers.
 You can't use the card alias for making payments.